 OutCentral Cultural Center has named the recipients for its annual Autumn Honors awards.

-Autumn Honors will take place from 6:30-9 p.m. on Wednesday, Nov.
-7. The evening’s festivities, which also mark OutCentral’s fourth anniversary, will recognize individuals and organizations who have made — and continue to make — a difference in Middle Tennessee through visual and performing arts, literature and journalism, fashion, cuisine, philanthropy, education and athletics.
-Ticket for Autumn Honors are $20, and will go on sale the first week of October via the OutCentral website, www.outcentral.org, or can be purchased from OutCentral when the center is open, or from any board member.
+Autumn Honors will take place from 6:30 p.m. to 8:30 p.m. on Wednesday, Oct.
+23. The evening’s festivities, which also mark OutCentral’s sixth anniversary, will recognize individuals and organizations who have made — and continue to make — a difference in Middle Tennessee through visual and performing arts, literature and journalism, fashion, cuisine, philanthropy, education and athletics.

 This year’s honorees are: